cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/workers.rst

 Workers
 ============================================

 Workers can be used to run background processes.
-Workers provide an ability to write data processing logic that doesn't fit well in Flows or MapReduce etc.
+Workers provide the ability to write data processing logic that doesn't fit into the other paradigms such as Flows and MapReduce or realtime and batch.

 You can add workers to your application by calling the ``addWorker`` method in the Application's ``configure`` method::